artefactual-labs/rdss-archivematica/compose/dev/README.md

 will also remove the data volumes, e.g. the changes written to disk (like those belonging in a database) will also be lost permanently.

+## Proceeding with the installer

+Log in the Storage Service first using the default user: `test`, password `test`.
+Go to the user page under the *Administration* area to find your API key.
+Next, open the dashboard.
+You will need the API key when you're requested to introduce the connection details of the Storage Service.

 ## Development workflow

 If your working on webapps like `dashboard` or `archivematica-storage-service`